Pest Education • DFW Pest Control

 Why They Spread So Fast

-• They hitchhike in on grocery bags, boxes, appliances, and used furniture.
+• They hitchhike in on grocery bags, cardboard, secondhand appliances, and used furniture.

-• Tiny cracks near warmth and water make ideal harborage.
+• Warm, wet cracks near food give them ideal harborage.

-• Their droppings, shed skins, and egg cases can trigger allergies and asthma.
+• Droppings, shed skins, and egg cases build up and can trigger allergies and asthma.

 How to Control German Cockroaches

-• Clean grease and food residue, store food sealed, and take out trash nightly.
+• Clean grease and crumbs, store food sealed, and empty the trash nightly.

-• Fix leaks and reduce moisture under sinks and around appliances.
+• Fix leaks and dry out the spots under sinks and behind appliances.

-• Seal cracks and gaps near cabinets, plumbing, and baseboards.
+• Seal cracks and gaps around cabinets, plumbing, and baseboards.

-• Use a bait-and-monitor program and follow up, since eggs survive initial treatment.
+• Run a bait-and-monitor program and follow up, since protected eggs survive the first treatment.

 Inspect & Monitor